lisachan81/my-website/docs/doc1.md

 ---
 id: doc1
 title: My work
-sidebar_label: Purpose
+sidebar_label: My work
 ---

-Since I started in consulting, I've always been a bit of a zealot when it comes to fixing things.
-Fast forward 10 years, I made the jump to the client side and I realize just how many of those fixes just don't stick.
-Fast forward another 5 years and 2 transformations later, I'm still fixing shit in an eternal corporate purgatory of whack-a-mole.
-Oddly enough, I love doing it.
-There's a sick and strange sense of masochistic self-satisfaction that comes from moving giants in the direction of general improvement.
+I lead a smattering of PETRONAS Group Digital's engineering transformation initiatives.
+My small department drives Agile, DevOps and cloud adoption in a one-leg-kick-all fashion.
+We aim to improve the lives of IT practitioners, and the businesses we serve, one iteration at a time!

+I'm interested in scrutinizing the organizational idiosyncracies that make true transformation easy/ challenging/ downright impossible.
+I commit to reading more books and learning courses than I can realistically finish.
+If I'm not at home playing games, I'm outside diving or hiking.
+I'm passionate about volunteering in local tech grassroots communities if they'll have me.

-I graduated with a Second Upper Class degree in B.A.
+If you must know, I graduated with a Second Upper Class degree in B.A.
 (Hons.)
-Politics, Philosophy and Economics from the University of York in 2003 - apparently this is what you read at university if you didn't know what you wanted to "be", but you knew you loved money.
-Subsequently I took a Masters (MsC) in Management at the London School of Economics in 2004 - because that's what you took if you still had no idea where your career was headed, but you still REALLY loved money.
+Politics, Philosophy and Economics from the University of York in 2003.
+I took a Masters (MsC) in Management at the London School of Economics in 2004.

-Since then, I've only ever had 2 jobs.
+I've only ever had 2 jobs.
 My first as a management consultant at Accenture and then at PETRONAS.